mhorga/mhorga.github.io/_posts/2015-10-19-image-processing-in-ios-part-3.markdown

 let newImage = contrast(rgba).toUIImage()
 {% endhighlight %}

 You should be able to see now the image with a nice contrast applied to it.
-The source code is available on [Github]().
-A special `Thanks` for [@JackTripleU](https://twitter.com/JackTripleU) who inspired me to write this series.
+The source code is available on [Github](https://github.com/Swiftor/Image-Processing).
+A special `Thanks` to [@JackTripleU](https://twitter.com/JackTripleU) who inspired me to write this series.

 Until next time!